chadbrochill84/LoungeSupplier/README.md

 * Mass-Offer-Remover
 * Team Stats below Matches
 * Add/View Notes for Matches
+* Matche Prediction based on Stats ( not always right !! )

 ## How to install ?
   You Need TamperMonkey for Chrome and GreaseMonkey for FireFox